Spokane International Airport PFAS

 Ecology will consider and respond to all comments we receive during this public comment period.
 We will post our response to comments document on this webpage, send the document to people who submitted comments, and email the West Plains PFAS updates email list.

-Airport, City & County To Supply Safe Water
+Airport, City & County To Supply Safe Water To Affected Private Wells

 • Bottled water and/or point-of use (POU) filtration systems (short-term interim action)

-• Well testing and treatment system maintenance
+• Private well testing and treatment system maintenance

 • Point-of-entry treatment (POET) systems or connection to city water where possible (long-term interim action)

 The responsible parties will submit a draft long-term interim action work plan by May 11.
-This plan will detail how the responsible parties will supply POETs to people with contaminated wells or connect them to city water where possible.
-The work will include maintaining the treatment systems and periodically testing wells and filtered water.
+This plan will detail how the responsible parties will supply POETs to people with contaminated private wells or connect them to city water where possible.
+The work will include maintaining the treatment systems and periodically testing private wells and filtered water.

 We expect the work to begin later this year.
 We will hold a 60-day public comment period and public meeting for the long-term interim action work plan.